 1iii. 'periods of inactivity' - what does that mean?
 Are you referring to breaks in the circuit noise on each day of operation - if so, what is the minimum break you require and at what frequency?

 Or are you referring to inactivity between race meets?
 Again, there has to be a complete overnight period of inactivity stipulated.

 You refer to 'practice or race days upon the site shall not exceed 20 days in any calendar year' - but what are you defining as a practice or race day?
 How many hours, maximum, and between what permissible start and finish times?
-These elements need consoldiating into one section for absolute clarity.
+These elements need consolidating into one section for absolute clarity.
+And, to be clear, the riding of any motorcycles for any reason should be banned outside those 20 days.